MitchellThompkins/rclone-decrypt/README.md

 remote cloud storage (Backblaze B2/Amazon Drive/Dropbox/etc...) and now wants to decrypt it.

-Given a rclone.conf file, this tool is simply a wrapper around `rclone` which sets up a "local remote" to host the downloaded encrypted files and then calls `rclone copy` in order to decrypt the files into a desired output folder.
+Given an rclone.conf file, this tool is simply a wrapper around `rclone` which sets up a "local remote" to host the downloaded encrypted files and then calls `rclone copy` in order to decrypt the files into a desired output folder.